 Requires Pre-Approval

-On the other hand, the SFDA variation guidelines identified major changes that require approval before implementation.
-They are with heavy impact on the quality, safety, and efficacy of the product.
+On the other hand, major changes require approval before implementation.
+They heavily impact the product’s quality, safety, and efficacy.
 Therefore, the MAH should submit a detailed eCTD dossier to describe and justify the variation.
-Note that the approval might require an SFDA GMP inspection for some variation types, such as when resourcing from a new manufacturing site.
+The approval might require an SFDA GMP inspection for some variation types, such as resourcing from a new manufacturing site.

 In the below section, we will detail all the variation types: